 There comes a time in every holiday when all you really want is a pizza.
 Or fried chicken.
 Or a coffee that isn’t made with sweet milk and served in a plastic bag.
 The good news is that international chains are popping up all over Phnom Penh.

 One of the world’s biggest fast food brands, KFC, is now well and truly established with a total of nine outlets across the capital rolling out “finger lickin’ good” deep-fried chicken pieces coated in Colonel Sanders’ patented recipe of 11 herbs and spices.
-Combo meals here also come with steamed rice and pickled veg to appease the Asian clientele.
-Locations include Monivong, Norodom and Russian Boulevards, Aeon and Sovanna Malls, Kampuchea Krom, Sisowath Quay, St. 155 and St. 51.
+Locations include Monivong, Norodom and Russian Boulevards, Aeon and Sovanna Malls, Kampuchea Krom, Sisowath Quay, St.155 and St.51.

-One of its main competitors, Carl’s Jr. (St. 51), recently entered the Cambodian market with a menu stacked with iconic hamburgers.
+One of its main competitors, Carl’s Jr. (St.51), has come to the Cambodian market with a menu stacked with iconic hamburgers.
 They share their BKK1 premises with Cold Stone Creamery, which has another outlet in Toul Kork selling their irresistible ice creams.

 For a much healthier but equally delicious option, Tutti Frutti (Sisowath Quay) provides a selection of their best-selling frozen yoghurt flavours (15c per 10g), with a choice of toppings from fruit and nuts to chocolates and sweeties.
 Simply serve yourself, weigh and pay!

 Hard Rock Cafe has finally arrived in Phnom Penh (there’s been one up in Siem Reap since 2014), so you can savour authentic American cuisine such as their Original Legendary Burger, fresh salads, and flavourful sandwiches, while marvelling at the numerous rock memorabilia that adorns the walls.